Cost optimization

 The first step in optimizing SaaS spend is gaining complete visibility into your current SaaS usage and costs.
 This requires conducting a thorough audit of all SaaS applications across your company.
 Here’s how to do it:

-Start by creating a centralized inventory of all SaaS subscriptions.
+Start by creating a SaaS system of record of all your subscriptions.
 This inventory should include both company-wide tools and those specific to departments or teams.
 Key details to capture include:

 - Application Name